jdawg86/jdawg86.github.io/README.md

 ## Welcome to Jacinth Gudetti's GitHub Pages

-Hacker, coder, and car enthusiast

-### Careers

 The dream is to become an EV/Hybrid engineer at a major car maker working on the next generation of high performance sports cars and/or racecars.

-Here is why I believe hydrogen fuel cell cars are the future:
+In my research I believe the true long term fuel alternative is hydrogen, here is why I believe hydrogen fuel cell cars are the future:

+### Environmental Impact
 ```markdown
 Syntax highlighted code block